SkilpaddeLabs/SPLBlockButton/README.md

 # SPLBlockButton
 UIButton subclass that allows assigning blocks of CoreGraphics code to draw their content.

+* Avoid making a bunch of UIButton subclasses just to override drawInRect().
-Great for creating widgets that scale to different screens without having to constantly regenerate PNG's.
+* Great for creating widgets that scale to different screen sizes without having to constantly regenerate PNG's.
+* Just need a view and not a whole UIButton?
+Use SPLBlockView.

 ![alt tag](https://cloud.githubusercontent.com/assets/193383/14549024/300e675e-028a-11e6-97f3-ebe3d1cbd80f.png)